An Overview On The Thai Baht

 Please note this isn’t necessarily a negative – currency swings can also be a good thing.
 But whether ultimately beneficial or detrimental, the uncertainty can nevertheless be an unwelcome distraction from a carefully planned financial transaction.

-Strategies for Investors Transferring Foreign Currency to Thailand
+Strategies for Investors Transferring Foreign Currency to Phuket

-For larger purchases, such as property, there are ways for investors to mitigate exchange rate risk when transferring money into Thailand.
+For larger purchases, such as property, there are ways for investors to mitigate exchange rate risk when transferring money into Phuket.

 One of the simplest is to make multiple smaller payments over a period of time, rather than sending the whole amount at once.
 This “cost averaging” allows the transferor to buy into any short-term currency fluctuation, rather than risking a poor daily rate on a one-time transfer of funds.